Troubleshooting network performance

 - Assuming the local VNet traffic is good, run the Get-LinkPerformance test between VM1 and VM3.
 This test exercises the connection through the Microsoft network down to the MSEE and back into Azure.
 If this test produces acceptable latency and bandwidth results, you can mark the Azure network as good.

-- If Azure is ruled out, you can perform a similar sequence of tests on your Corporate Network.
+- If Azure is ruled out, you can do a similar sequence of tests on your corporate network.
 If that also tests well, it's time to work with your service provider or ISP to diagnose your WAN connection.
 Example: Run this test between two branch offices, or between your desk and a data center server.
-Depending on what you're testing, find endpoints (servers, PCs, etc.) that can exercise that path.
+Depending on what you're testing, find endpoints such as servers and client PCs that can exercise that path.

 It's critical that for each test you mark the time of day you run the test and record the results in a common location (I like OneNote or Excel).
 Each test run should have identical output so you can compare the resultant data across test runs and not have "holes" in the data.
 Consistency across multiple tests is the primary reason I use the AzureCT for troubleshooting.
 The magic isn't in the exact load scenarios I run, but instead the magic is the fact that I get a consistent test and data output from each and every test.
 Recording the time and having consistent data every single time is especially helpful if you later find that the issue is sporadic.
 Be diligent with your data collection up front and you'll avoid hours of retesting the same scenarios (I learned this hard way many years ago).